avastravato/causes-of-power-outages/README.md

 height='600'
 frameborder='0'
 ></iframe>
 Here, we investigate seasonal trends.
-Observe that the most outages occur in the summer months, while ... have the fewest number of reported outages.
-We will definitely want to create features to clearly show this relationship.
+Observe that the most outages occur in the summer months (Jun-Aug), with additional peaks in the winter months (Dec-Feb).
+This tells us that there is a definite relationship between the month of the outage and the cause of the outage, and we should create features to clearly show this relationship.

 ## Bivariate Analysis
 Embed at least one plotly plot that displays the relationship between two columns.
 Include a 1-2 sentence explanation about your plot, making sure to describe and interpret any trends present and how they answer your initial question.
 (Your notebook will likely have more visualizations than your website, and that’s fine.
 Feel free to embed more than one bivariate visualization in your website if you’d like, but make sure that each embedded plot is accompanied by a description.)

+<iframe
+src='assets/outages_month_cause.html'
+width='800'
+height='600'
+frameborder='0'
+></iframe>
+Here,

+<iframe
+src='assets/outages_region_cause.html'
+width='800'
+height='600'
+frameborder='0'
+></iframe>
+Here,

 ## Interesting Aggregates
 Embed at least one grouped table or pivot table in your website and explain its significance.